MukulSoul/grunt-svn-custom-tag/README.md

 ## Specifying Custom Tagging

 The files and folders you want tagged can be specified in the normal manner, by supplying a `files` configuration object.
-The `src` component identifies the files from your working copy that will be imported into the tag folder.
-The `dest` component specifies the folder under the create version folder to which the source files/folders will be imported.
+When copying within the SVN, the `src` property identifies the files and/or folders that will be copied to the target tag folder.
+When using the working copy, it identifies the files from your working copy that will be imported.
+The `dest` component specifies the target folder under the created version folder to which the source files/folders will be imported.
 For example:

 	svn_custom_tag: {
 		options: {